kjulius0/fuego-demo/README.md

 - Frontend continuously polls the Go API's OpenAPI spec
 - When schema changes are detected, the client regenerates automatically
-- No manual intervention needed - just change your Go code!

 **Manual generation** (if needed):
 ```bash